 Let's start with the introductions.
-We have 20 amazing children in year 3 and two members of staff .
-We have the incredible Miss Niven our learning support assistant and the fantastic Miss Barker our class teacher.
+We have 20 amazing children in year 3 and three members of staff .
+We have the incredible Miss Niven and Miss Ahmed our learning support assistants and the fantastic Miss Barker our class teacher.

-Have a look at what we have been learning in Autumn 2
+Have a look at what we are learning in Autumn 1

-We have been reading Jemmy Button by Jennifer Uman and Valerio Vidali this term.
+We have been reading Return by Aaron Becker this term.

 Here are some examples of the work created...

-In year 3 children have been learning new methods for addition, subtraction, multiplication and division.
-They have worked so hard to learn their 3, 4 and 8 times tables with the help of TTRS.
+In year 3 children are working on mastering place value.
+They are working so hard to master their 2, 5 and 10 times tables with the help of TTRS.
 Some children have even received awards each week for achieving different targets.
 This terms hall of fame for times tables is shown below.
-Children have also started looking at fractions.

-We have explored a lot of new books this term as we have worked on our comprehension skills in our shared reading sessions.
-Children have practiced their reading fluency and answered some tricky questions about writer intentions.
+We are exploring a lot of new books this term as we work on our comprehension skills in our shared reading sessions.
+Children are practicing their reading fluency and answering some tricky questions about writer intentions.
 The stories we have looked at so far are: